WHY INSULATE YOUR CRAWL SPACE?

 We can also install a polyurethane vapor barrier on your crawl space floor, and then cover it with sand, to add yet further anti-moisture protection.

-We strongly recommend you add a vapor barrier over all new insulation since otherwise fiberglass insulation can get soggy, dirty, and heavy over the years in a crawl space.
+We strongly recommend you add a vapor barrier over all new insulation since otherwise fiberglass insulation can get soggy, dirty, and heavy over the years in a crawl space in a Los Angeles home.
 And without a protection, it could offer a cozy home to rodents and insects.
 The vapor barrier is what protects your investment in your new insulation and makes it work at its highest possible level.

 Thus, vapor barriers are a routine part of fiberglass insulation projects for crawl spaces.
 A different type of insulation might be able to do without a vapor barrier, but even with a vapor barrier, fiberglass is the more affordable option.

-At Pure Eco, we realize how competitive the market is in Los Angeles and Southern California when it comes to all manner of contractor services, including crawl space and home insulation.
+At Pure Eco, we realize how competitive the market is in Los Angeles, CA and Southern California when it comes to all manner of contractor services, including crawl space services and home insulation.
 We work hard to be the best in the business and to keep each and every customer 100% satisfied with our services.

 Check out our online reviews at Yelp and elsewhere, and you’ll quickly see that they are overwhelmingly positive.
 We have an exceptionally high customer satisfaction rate, and we get a large proportion of our business by referral from past customers.
 Those are clear signs we are meeting out number one goal – to bring L.A.
 Area residents maximized energy efficiency and second to none customer service.